Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

 \subsection{Outline}

-The main goal of this section is to prove Theorem~\ref{t4}; that is, we establish existence of the time-wise derivative $\prt_tp_t(x,y)$ and give estimates for it.
-Let us outline the argument, and indicate the main difficulty which arises therein.
+Our goal in this section is to prove the existence of the time derivative $\prt_tp_t(x,y)$, and to give estimates for this derivative.
+We begin with the outline of our approach, and indicate the main difficulties.

-It is an easy calculation to verify that, under the conditions of Theorem~\ref{t1} for the ``main part'' $p_t^0(x,y)$ of $p_t(x,y)$, the statements similar (and simpler) to those claimed for the whole $p_t(x,y)$ in parts 1 and 2 of Theorem~\ref{t4}, are valid.
-Namely, the lemma below holds true.

-\begin{lem}In each of the cases (a) -- (c) of Theorem~\ref{t1}, the following statements take place.